Breiseth Hall 570-408-4234 (T) 570-408-7846 (F) Email

 This multidisciplinary program provides a foundation for doctoral study in nursing and continued professional development.
 Graduates of the program are eligible for national certification examinations in the chosen concentration.
-This program is fully accredited by the Commission on Collegiate Nursing Education (CCNE).
 Each student's program of study is designed to meet individual professional goals and requirements.

 Graduation from an approved baccalaureate program in nursing.